3 Days to 4 Days in Jasper National Park | Jasper Summer Itinerary

 Unlike Banff Upper Hot Spring, Miette Hot Spring is not open in the winter.
 Part (if not the entire) reason is that you have to drive an hour from the town of Jasper to access Miette Hot Springs and the roads are closed during the winter in heavy snow.

-Miette Hot Springs is open from mid May to 2nd week of October with different hours:
+Miette Hot Springs is typically open from mid May to 2nd week of October with different hours.
+Check the website for hours of operations.

 How Much Does it Cost to Visit the Miette Hot Springs

-All adult visitors have to pay an entrance fee of CAD7.
-Children under 3 can enter for free.
+All adult visitors have to pay an entrance fee of CAD16.50 Children under 3 can enter for free.

 Miette Hot Springs offers swimsuit rental for CAD 2 and also towel rental for CAD 2 as well.
-There is free life vest for children.
+There are free life vests for children.

 There is also no wifi or cellular reception at Miette Hot Springs.